 If it has been awhile since you purchased a new water heater, the prices have gone up quite a bit.
 You can easily spend $500.00 to $1,000.00 for a simple, natural gas entry level small family water heater that serves up to four people.

 Labor is extra and typically adds up to another $1,000.00 or more.
 In Southern California, earthquake strapping is necessary too.
-With natural gas, the services of trained, licensed plumber are needed to ensure safety during installation and that the installation will meet local fire codes.
-Continue reading
+With natural gas, the services of trained, licensed plumber are needed to ensure safety during installation and that the installation will meet local fire codes.… Continue Reading Now You’re in Hot Water . . .
+Let’s Keep it That Way!

 A few days ago, I saw a report on the global crane market forecast for 2017 through 2024.
 It got me thinking about the different types of cranes that I have used in my career.
 Especially aerial cranes.
 Aerial cranes are great because they can be used to move large loads in areas that are hard to access and they can do so at a fraction of the price of a traditional crane.
 They also do not require the set up and tear down process that a traditional crane requires.